If your employees build up LinkedIn connections with clients and then leave to work for a competitor, do those networks count as trade secrets?

 Do the client relationships workers build up on LinkedIn count as the company’s trade secrets?

-According to a Lexology article by Chris McLeod and James Neil of Clayton Utz, there are measures employers can put in place to prevent their contacts walking out with employees.
+According to a Lexology article by Chris McLeod and James Neil of Clayton Utz, Australian law is unclear on the issue, but there are still measures employers can put in place to prevent their contacts walking out with employees.

 Steps include making sure employment contracts prohibit workers from contacting the company’s clients for an appropriate amount of time after they leave and having a social media policy that deals with such potential risks.

 “If you become suspicious that an employee (or former employee) is using their social media connections for surreptitious purposes, you should write to the relevant social media provider and request that they preserve the data relating to the employee's account so it can be analysed at a later date, if required,” said the article.

 It referenced two international court cases which tested the theory of LinkedIn contacts as trade secrets, which had different outcomes.